Highlands Park, New Plymouth

 Highlands Park is a suburb of the New Zealand city of New Plymouth.

 History

 In 2011, a local chapter of the Exclusive Brethren proposed building a church in Highlands Park, near most of their 40 members lived nearby.
 Three nearby residents supported the proposal, but three others opposed it.
+The New Plymouth District Council declined the proposal due to noise concerns, but the Brethren appealed to the Environment Court.

 As of February 2019, an audit by Taranaki Regional Council found Highlands Park had low levels of recycling contamination, compared to most other New Plymouth suburbs.

 In June 2019, a man was arrested on arson charges, after a fire broke out in his Highlands Park home.

 In September 2019, a worker at a Highlands Park rest home began taking her newborn black lamb to entertain residents.